I’m 6’2” and all my ancestors are from Great Britain. Actually, I’m Canadian by birth. Yet, here I am, one of the Spanish speaking lawyers in Chicago.

 Often, if the judge speaks Spanish (several do) and the clients speak Spanish, we’ll conduct the entire hearing in Spanish.

 Most often, the judges and the court system in general simply don’t have the time to accommodate people who don’t speak English.
 Judges have relied on my integrity to explain the issues of the Spanish-speaking parties and accurately enter orders on their behalf.
 I make sure the system is fair for everyone, whether you speak English or Spanish.

-If you have a relative or friend who needs a lawyer who speaks their own language, Spanish, then contact my Chicago, Illinois law firm for a free consultation.
+If you have a relative or friend who needs a lawyer who speaks their own language, Spanish, then contact my Chicago, Illinois law firm for a free consultation with a Spanish Speaking Lawyer in Chicago.
 They can also learn more about Illinois family law and divorce law on my Spanish language website.

 To read this article in Spanish, click here.

 If you’re in Chicago and would like to learn Spanish, I’d recommend you start with classes at the Instituto Cervantes just one mile from my office.
 Directions below: